dngulin/ttyhlauncher/README.md

 We are against the use of the launcher for illegal purposes, it is written just for fun.
 If you like minecraft, buy the game and support the developer.

-### Update server
+### Custom servers

-This minecraft launcher is designed for using custom update server, called "ttyhstore", see [github repo](https://github.com/betrok/ttyhstore) for details.
+This minecraft launcher is designed for using custom update and session servers.
+For details see [ttyhstore](https://github.com/betrok/ttyhstore) and [minecraft-master](https://github.com/krotebot/minecraft-master) repositories.

 ### Dependecies